Bria-AI/Fibo-Edit/README.md

 </table>

 <p align="center">
-  <b>Fibo Edit is the new edition to the Fibo Family - a set of models that follow the VGL (Visual GenAI Language) Paradigm.</b><br>
-  <b>This 8B parameter image-to-image diffusion model is designed for precise, deterministic, and controllable editing.</b>
+  <b>FIBO-Edit brings the power of structured prompt generation to image editing.</b><br>
+  Built on Fibo's</a> foundation and of JSON-native control (the new <a href="https://docs.bria.ai/vgl">VGL - Visual GenAI Language paradigm</a>), FIBO-Edit delivers precise, deterministic, and fully controllable edits.
+No ambiguity, no surprises.
   <b></b>
   <br><br>
 </p>

 <h2>🌍 What's Fibo Edit?</h2>
-<p>Unlike traditional edit models that rely on loose text prompts, <b>Fibo Edit</b> introduces a new paradigm of structured control.
-It operates on <b>Structured JSON inputs</b> paired with a source image and a mask, enabling explicit, interpretable, and repeatable editing workflows optimized for professional production environments.</p>
+<p>Most image editing models rely on loose, ambiguous text prompts, but not FIBO-Edit.
+FIBO-Edit introduces a new paradigm of structured control, operating on structured JSON inputs paired with a source image (and optionally a mask).
+This enables explicit, interpretable, and repeatable editing workflows optimized for professional production environments.</p>

-<p>Developed by Bria AI, Fibo Edit prioritizes transparency, legal safety, and granular control, ranking among the <b>top 3 editing models</b> in open benchmarks for its aesthetic quality and adherence.</p>
+<p>Developed by Bria AI, FIBO-Edit prioritizes transparency, legal safety, and granular control: ranking among the top models in open benchmarks for prompt adherence and quality.</p>

+<p>📄 <i>Technical report coming soon.</i> For architecture details, see <a href="https://huggingface.co/briaai/FIBO">FIBO</a>.</p>

 <h2> News</h2>
 <ul>